mhnazary/ToDo-list/README.md

 # 📖 to-do-list <a name="about-project"></a>

 > Testing all the information learned in the course in the areas of HTML, CSS and JS to achieve the results shown..
-> A todo list app designed to list a task to be done .
-Users can add new task, delete completed ones, and make edit if the task needs to be changed.
-Built with JavaScript ,html, CSS and Webpack.
-And tested with jest"
 > You can watch this video of me commenting on my first advances in creating this web page and how I felt in the process and the Features I added.

 ## 🛠 Built With <a name="built-with"></a>

 - HTML
 - JS
-- css

 ### Tech Stack <a name="tech-stack"></a>